 Dry Eyes & Contacts

 Over 30 million people in the United States wear contact lenses.
-Sometimes, you can develop a condition called dry eye syndrome where your contacts can become uncomfortable.
-“Dry eyes with contacts is what we call it when eyes don’t produce tears properly or don’t make enough fluid to keep your eyes lubricated and comfortable,” said Dr. Joe Wende, Medical Director for ContactsDirect.
+Sometimes, you can develop a condition called dry eye syndrome where your contacts become uncomfortable.
+“Dry eye syndrome is what we call it when eyes don’t produce tears properly or don’t make enough fluid to keep your contacts lubricated and comfortable,” says Dr. Joe Wende, Medical Director for Contacts Direct.

-Dry eyes can be caused by several issues, such as damage to the tear glands or skin around the eyes, autoimmune conditions, medicines, hormonal changes, allergies and aging eyes.
-Dry eyes may cause pain, burning, a gritty feeling or blurred vision.
+Dry eyes can be caused by several issues, such as damage to the tear glands or skin around the eyes, autoimmune conditions, medicines, hormonal changes, allergies, and aging eyes.
+Dry eyes may cause pain, burning, a gritty feeling, or blurred vision.

-These are one of the best contacts for dry eyes because they are made of a high-water hydrogel material and contain molecules found naturally in human cell membranes.
-These molecules attract and surround themselves with water, and keep Proclear lenses moist and comfortable after 12 hours of wear.
-These lenses are the only brand currently to be approved by the FDA to carry this label: "May provide improved comfort for contact lens wearers who experience mild discomfort or symptoms relating to dryness during lens wear."
-They come in a variety of designs including a daily disposable lens, bifocal contact lenses and toric contact lenses for astigmatism.
+These are a great option for dry eyes because they are made of a high-water hydrogel material and contain molecules found naturally in human cell membranes.
+These molecules attract and surround themselves with water and keep Proclear lenses moist and comfortable after 12 hours of wear.
+These lenses are the only brand currently approved by the FDA to carry this label: "May provide improved comfort for contact lens wearers who experience mild discomfort or symptoms relating to dryness during lens wear."
+They come in a variety of designs including a daily disposable lens, bifocal contact lenses, and toric contact lenses for astigmatism.

 ACUVUE OASYS contact lenses feel comfortable all day long, even in tough surroundings.
 Digital devices and environments with either cold air conditioning or dusty, dry air can cause discomfort and irritation to eyes.
-ACUVUE OASYS® contact lenses with HYDRACLEAR® PLUS technology provide smoothness and wettability to help reduce the feeling of tired or dry eyes, so you can perform at your best all day.
-These contacts are also FDA-approved for overnight wear for up to one week if approved by your doctor.
+ACUVUE OASYS contact lenses with HYDRACLEAR PLUS technology provide smoothness and wettability to help reduce the feeling of tired or dry eyes, so you can perform at your best all day.
+These contacts are also FDA-approved for overnight wear for up to one week, if approved by your doctor.